r3eckon/BNG-BeamLegalRacing/troubleshooting.md

 If your issue can be reliably reproduced, take note of steps needed to recreate the problem and mention them in your bug report.

-Check console (~ key) for obvious errors.
-Send screenshots if there are any errors.
-If you know how to recreate the problem, try clearing console before it happens to remove unrelated console output.

-Sometimes the console can contain so much stuff error messages have been overwritten.
-In this situation please attach the log files to your bug report.
-Log files are located in the userfolder and finish with a .log extension.
+Attach your log files (found inside the userfolder) to your bug report.
+Do not post screenshots of error pop-ups in game, this error message is useless most of the time.

 ![logs](https://i.imgur.com/6BDvi7C.png)